 Twenty-twelve saw the renovation of Featherstone Hall, which increased seating capacity and offered a more flexible performance space.
 Whether it be large scale musical productions or intimate theatre ‘in-the-round’, our music and drama students have a very contemporary venue in which to showcase their creative talents.

-As part of a much larger strategic plan to ensure that Strathcona remains at the forefront of best educational practice, an innovative, purpose-built, three level learning centre is currently nearing completion on site.
-It will incorporate flexible 21st Century science facilities, a Middle School (Year 7 and 8) learning area, and a Knowledge Exchange housing the resource centre, audio visual and information technology services.
+As part of a much larger strategic plan to ensure that Strathcona remains at the forefront of best educational practice, an innovative, purpose-built, three level learning centre was opened in 2015.
+It incorporates flexible 21st Century science facilities, a Middle School (Year 7 and 8) learning area, and a Knowledge Exchange housing the resource centre, audio visual and information technology services.
 Designed to enhance 21st century approaches to learning and teaching – with their emphasis on both individual and collaborative work and the use of mobile technologies – this building represents the next stage in Strathcona’s growth.

 90th Anniversary Celebrations